What are Agile Frameworks?

 Crystal

-Crystal also dedicates a high level of focus to the project team, and places a lot of value on their ability to make key decisions on what's best for the project's success.
+Crystal also dedicates a high level of focus to the project team.
+It places a lot of value on their ability to make key decisions on what is best for the project's success.

-It’s a great option for smaller teams who prefer a “lightweight” approach to their project work – less documentation, reporting and micro-management.
+It is a great option for smaller teams who prefer a “lightweight” approach to their project work – less documentation, reporting, and micro-management.

 Focus: Self-Managing Teams